Progressive Web App for WooCommerce: The PWA Implementation Guide

 WPBundle's Next.js starter is pre-configured for PWA implementation.
 The project structure includes a manifest template, next-pwa configuration, and a service worker caching strategy designed for WooCommerce product catalogues.
 You add your icon set, customise the theme colour, and your store is installable from day one.

-For the performance foundation that makes a WooCommerce PWA work, see our guides on WooCommerce mobile performance and WooCommerce Core Web Vitals.
+For the performance foundation that makes a WooCommerce PWA work, see our guides on WooCommerce mobile performance and WooCommerce Core Web Vitals .

-Join the WPBundle waitlist and get beta access completely free.
+Join the WPBundle waitlist and get beta access to our plugin suite completely free.

 Join the Waitlist